typhdotcom/diaspora/README.md

 ### `Diaspora/Quantum/Witness.lean`

-A local alternative to global energy summation.
+A local alternative to global energy summation, built on the rigorous walk infrastructure from `Logic/WalkHolonomy.lean`.

-* `measure_loop_distortion`: An observer walking a cycle tracks their internal phase shift.
+* `measure_phase_shift`: The complex exponential of accumulated potential drops along a graph walk.
-* **Theorem:** `local_holonomy_predicts_global_energy` - the phase shift detected by a local walker predicts the total energy of the topological defect.
+* **Theorem:** `local_holonomy_predicts_global_energy` - for an observer walking a cycle embedded in a dynamic graph, the measured phase shift determines the global energy of the topological defect.

+The proof uses `walk_sum_factors_through_harmonic` (Stokes' theorem for walks) to show that the exact component of σ is invisible to the observer - only the harmonic γ contributes to the measurement.

 ### `Diaspora/Dynamics/Local.lean`